What is Event-based Computing?

 Microservices are a way of breaking large software projects into loosely coupled modules which communicate with each other through simple APIs.
 Microservices seem to be simple to build, but there’s more to creating them than just launching code, running in containers, and making HTTP requests between them.
 Here are some important points that you should consider with any new microservice prior to development:

 - Microservices do not require teams to rewrite the whole application, if they want to add new features.

 - Smaller codebases make maintenance easier and faster.
 This saves a lot of development effort and time, therefore increasing overall productivity.

-- The parts of an application can be scaled separately and are easier to deploy.
+- The different parts of an application can be scaled separately and are easier to deploy.

-If you’re not completing said tasks or cycling very quickly, you probably shouldn’t be doing microservices because you’re not getting the true benefits.
+If you’re not completing said tasks or cycling very quickly, you probably shouldn’t be using microservices because you’re not reaping the true benefits.
 To maximize the effectiveness of microservices, you need a continuous delivery workflow.
 This workflow, at the least, must be defined and preferably automated.
-Automations becomes a requirement as the volume of microservices increases.
-The controversial question within this field is wondering where do you to test the application.
+Automations become necessary as the volume of microservices increases.
+The controversial question within this field is, where to test the application.
 We’re going to talk about testing later, but you do need to have the microservice running in production in order to fully test.
 These questions fall into three categories: organizational concerns, architectural concerns, and developmental concerns.

 - How will your new service be deployed and upgraded?